 A highly persuasive advocate with a calm, measured, yet robust courtroom manner.
 Kevin took silk in 2019, building upon his heavyweight practice in the fields of financial crime and serious crime.

-Kevin is ranked in the Legal 500 in Fraud - Crime, new silks section.
+Kevin is ranked in the Legal 500 in Fraud - Crime, 2019 Silks section:

 Kevin has considerable experience in cases of serious and organised crime, terrorist finance, serious sexual offences including those against children and offences of homicide.
 Kevin is often instructed for cases where multiple vulnerable victims and witnesses are involved.
 Kevin is a sought-after leader in large scale cases of financial crime including those that fall within the complexities of cybercrime, bribery and corruption, and revenue evasion.